 Problem description:

-Fully describe the problem.
-Describe how the data is created, what is its format, what are issues that one should consider (for example are their different types of noise), etc. Please keep in mind that people from a variety of backgrounds may be interested in your article, so please help them understand your data.
+Partially Fully describe the problem.
+State where data downloaded Describe how the data is created, what is its format, what are issues that one should consider (for example are their different types of noise), etc. Please keep in mind that people from a variety of backgrounds may be interested in your article, so please help them understand your data.
 Deeper mathematics can be applied if more people have a better understanding of the problem.

+Data Format: How many data points?
+Is it Euclidean?
+If so, what is the dimension?
+How do you calculate distances between data points?
+How did you clean the data?

 Mathematical background:

 One can reference appropriate papers that describe the methods used in your paper or you can provide the background yourself.
 Including motivation specific to your problem would be particularly helpful.

+3-5 pages describing some techniques used in your paper. (summarize some of what you learned, optional to include extra material.

 Results